tommybobbins/super-dollop/cloudfront.md

 Provides a static *anycast* IP to connect to endpoints (useful for allowlists).
 Will still be directed towards your closest edge location.
 Traffic traverses the AWS global network.
 Similar to cloudfront, can perform failover.

+Custom routing accelerators support only VPC subnet endpoints, each containing one or more EC2 instances that are running your application.
+Each VPC subnet endpoint, which could be in a single or multiple Regions, contains the IP addresses of the EC2 instances that host your application.